Should I use my savings to pay off my mortgage?

 Additionally, there is an annual interest allowance of £1,000 (or £500 for higher rate taxpayers) meaning you need to earn more than that in interest from savings before tax is applied.

-• If you are unsure, check with an accountant to find out how your tax situation might be affected
+If you're unsure, check with an accountant to find out how your tax situation might be affected

 Paying off debts before you pay off your mortgage

-If you have a credit card, personal loan or even an overdraft, it is worth considering paying them off before you even think about reducing your mortgage arrears.
+If you have a credit card, personal loan or even an overdraft, it is worth considering paying them off before you even think about reducing your mortgage payments.

 Credit or store cards in particular can often be the most expensive means of borrowing money, and personal loans are often more expensive than mortgages.
 Paying off expensive debts first will have a more immediate effect on your monthly finances.